Improvements & Projects

 Public Transport is crucial for the successful development of our region

-Representing an investment of around £27m, funding for this major project has been secured from the EU’s INTERREG VA Programme, administered by the Special European Union Programmes Board (SEUPB) with support from the Department for Infrastructure and the Department of Transport, Tourism and Sport in Ireland, as well as from Derry City and Strabane District Council.
+Representing an investment of around £27m, funding for this major project has been secured from the EU’s INTERREG VA Programme, administered by SEUPB with support from the Department for Infrastructure and the Department of Transport in Ireland, as well as from Derry City and Strabane District Council.

 Constructed to a design by John Lanyon in 1873 for use by the old Belfast and Northern Counties Railway, the building served as one of Derry~Londonderry’s main railway stations for over a century before closing in 1980.
 The building has been restored and repurposed for use as a 21st Century transport facility while retaining its’ 19th Century charm and appeal, and is intended to act as a key gateway to the city and wider North-West region.